azonenberg/dumptruck/designdocs/dumptruck/FPGA IO bank assignments.md

 	* Can do whatever voltage, but LVCMOS18 is least power
 * FPGA - MCU interface
 	* All LVCMOS33 to interface to MCU at full voltage
-	* If we hook up optional addr/enable bits, we get 53 pins
+	* If we hook up optional addr/enable bits, we get 37 pins
-		* If we only route one chip select (should be fine as this is what our normal FPGA IP uses) we can use 50.
-Fully saturate one IO bank.
 	* Signals:
 		* clk
 		* nwait